 (2) Subsection (1) does not prevent investment of surplus money of the Service Corporation under section 18 of the Commonwealth Authorities and Companies Act 1997 of the Commonwealth, as it applies to the Service Corporation under section 59 of the Commonwealth Act.

-[Section 56 amended by No. 47 of 2009 s.
+[Section 56 amended: No. 47 of 2009 s.
 12.]

 57. Estimates